 What does it take to be an entrepreneur?

-In my blog article of 12th Feb 2021, I outlined the fact that at the turn of this Century ‘becoming self employed and starting your own business’ came 6th as a viable option for University students.
-Now, against the background of the explosion in new tech, fuelled by readily available Government assistance and Venture Capital investment the option comes in at 1st or 2nd, as a new generation of entrepreneurs’ no longer trust fate to providing a long career.
+In my blog article of 12th Feb 2021, I outlined the fact that at the turn of this Century ‘becoming self-employed and starting your own business’ came 6th as a viable option for University students.
+Now, against the background of the explosion in new tech, fuelled by readily available Government assistance and Venture Capital investment the option comes in at 1st or 2nd, as a new generation of entrepreneurs’ no longer trust fate to provide a long career.
 And as such would rather take charge of their own future’.

-Now despite the current background of COVID-19 and, prior to that, Brexit, the banking crisis and the dot com collapse, becoming self employed is still very much an option.
+Now despite the current background of COVID-19 and, prior to that, Brexit, the banking crisis and the dot com collapse, becoming self-employed is still very much an option.
 But it is an option not for everyone.

-Long before a business plan is devised, long before the completed cash flow, sales expectation chart, web site template and business card is designed, the potential entrepreneur should take a good look at him/ herself and ask themselves three questions.
+Long before a business plan is devised, long before the completed cash flow, sales expectation chart, website template and business card is designed, the potential entrepreneur should take a good look at him/ herself and ask themselves three questions.
 ‘Will my family/ social group support me in this endeavour?
 Am I happy selling?’
-If the answer is no to one of those questions, then my advice would be for the moment to re think the business idea and work out ways that solve these potential problems.
+If the answer is no to one of those questions, then my advice would be for the moment to rethink the business idea and work out ways that solve these potential problems.
 Family/ social group may not support me?
 Then discuss your concept in detail with them.
 Cannot sell?
 Then bring to the team someone who can.

-It is vital for any would be enterprise to source clear, dispassionate and professional advice, based on experience.
-Somebody who acts as a sounding board for the concept, may have previously advised other clients operating in a similar field, and learned from their experiences.
+It is vital for any would-be enterprise to source clear, dispassionate and professional advice, based on experience.
+Somebody who acts as a sounding board for the concept may have previously advised other clients operating in a similar field and learned from their experiences.

 Commitment and opportunity

-However, as good as any concept is and however strong the potential market, it is the people running the project that are paramount.
+However, as good as any concept is and however strong the potential market is, it is the people running the project that are paramount.
 If they want to be an entrepreneur, but doubt themselves or their own commitment then that will reflect itself in the business pretty quickly.
 If the team or individual are surrounded by peer support and supported by that impartial advice then the chances of concept/ SMBs success are greatly enhanced.

-We are living in a fast changing business environment which will be both exciting and demanding to businesses of all sizes.
+We are living in a fast-changing business environment which will be both exciting and demanding to businesses of all sizes.
 To the larger companies by way of testing their ability to react quickly, to the SMBs by meeting customer/ client demands.
 It could be argued that these economic times are providing a unique opportunity to both start-ups and SMBs in later stages, due to the fact that they will find it easier to meet expectations in this market, while the larger businesses may have got a bit stuck in their ways.

 So to sum up, there is a large spend wave heading towards the UK business sector over the next few months.
-The business market place has changed quickly.
+The business marketplace has changed quickly.
 If you have a business idea and a positive outlook, as well a saleable concept – product or service – with a positive minded team around you, and good venture support at hand, then this could very well be a golden business period to be an entrepreneur.
 Both B2C and B2B.
 Enjoy it!